Loretto Academy High School is a Platinum AP School, ranking in the top 7% of AP schools nationwide and has received the AP Access Award. Go Angels!

 Support Loretto

-With your support, we can continue educating young leaders, make our school more inclusive with the addition of an elevator, support more students with tuition assistance, retain and attract highly-qualified educators, and maintain and improve our school grounds.
+With your help, we can continue educating young leaders, support more students with tuition assistance, retain and attract highly-qualified educators, and maintain and update our school grounds.
+We are currently working to update our HVAC system in the gym and middle/high school building.

 Donate Today!